lupyuen/lupyuen.github.io/src/pinephone2.md

 _Why did we do all this?_

-We ported NuttX RTOS to PinePhone as an __Educational Experiment__.
-NuttX on PinePhone could become an Teaching Tool for learning the inner workings of a Smartphone.
+1. We ported NuttX RTOS to PinePhone as an __Educational Experiment__.

+    NuttX on PinePhone could become a Teaching Tool for learning the inner workings of a Smartphone.

-Some folks think that NuttX might also become a __Benchmarking Tool__.
+1. Some folks think that NuttX might become a __Benchmarking Tool__.

     How fast can PinePhone actually run?
 Just run barebones real-time NuttX on PinePhone and measure the performance...
 Without any unnecessary overheads!

 _Is NuttX on PinePhone a Daily Driver?_